 As we noted with the ACL injuries (ACL injuries in females), there are a number of factors that contribute to an injury.
 Some of these we can influence and others are out of our hands.

-The two big factors we cannot change that influence your risk of injury are age and previous history of hamstring injury (or previous ACL/knee injury)1.
+The two big factors we cannot change that influence your risk of injury are age and previous history of hamstring injury (or previous ACL/knee injury).

-Though if you haven’t had a hamstring injury before, perhaps now is the best time to see a Bodywise Health Physiotherapist for a personalised preventative program.
+Though if you haven’t had a hamstring injury before, perhaps now is the best time to see a Bodywise Health Physiotherapist for a personalized preventative program.

 The good news is there are a number of risk factors that we can improve on.
-These include muscle strength ratios, strength characteristics of the hamstrings and player endurance1.
+These include muscle strength ratios, strength characteristics of the hamstrings and player endurance.

 Are there different types of Hamstring injuries?